purescript/pursuit/README.md

 packages](#submitting-packages) guide).
 They each get a long, random filename, which is also used as the verification URL which they are prompted to visit after uploading.
 There is a maximum of 100 packages pending upload at any given time; if more are submitted, then the oldest is deleted.
-Once a packaage has been verified, it is moved into the `verified/` directory.
+Once a package has been verified, it is moved into the `verified/` directory.

 The `verified/` directory stores packages which have been verified, and